 A household balance sheet has two sides, assets are resources that are probable to provide economic benefit.

 Cash requires little explanation since we all have it and we all know what it is.
+But that still hasn’t kept my interest from steering into learning about the ico script, which I found to be quite intriguing.
 I keep two checking accounts.
 One is strictly for my mortgage, the other is for everything else.
 I do some downright ballsy stuff with my money, often drawing down one checking account to near-zero.
 However, I never want to run the risk of missing a mortgage payment (my marriage depends on it).
 So, I don’t mess around with that one.

 “Cash” also refers to cold, hard coins and bills.
 This amounts to about $1,100 and doesn’t change much.
 I used less than $20/month in cash for years.
 Now that babysitters are part of the equation, that has gone up a bit, but is still not much.
 Most of the “cash” line is a few kilograms of rolled coins that will probably never get to the bank, the money in my wallet, and some leftover Bahamian currency that will get spent when we take another cruise who-knows-when.

 Current investments are monies held in accounts that I can access without significant tax implications or penalties.
 In other words, this money is earning a return in completely liquid, market-based assets.

 Annuities are contractual financial products taken out with financial institutions that are created with deposited funds and will pay out proceeds later on.
 The reported balance you see is the current cash (surrender) value of the annuity.
 These annuities act as a high-yield “emergency fund” (<— Read That Article).
 They yield a guaranteed minimum 4% with no principal risk.
 These annuities were thankfully taken out back when interest rates were much, much higher than today, so I’d be foolish to sell them today with interest rates in the cellar.